sbilly/awesome-security/README.md

 * [DNS-BH](http://www.malwaredomains.com/) - The DNS-BH project creates and maintains a listing of domains that are known to be used to propagate malware and spyware.
 This project creates the Bind and Windows zone files required to serve fake replies to localhost for any requests to these, thus preventing many spyware installs and reporting.
 * [AlienVault Open Threat Exchange](http://www.alienvault.com/open-threat-exchange/dashboard) - AlienVault Open Threat Exchange (OTX), to help you secure your networks from data loss, service disruption and system compromise caused by malicious IP addresses.
 * [Tor Bulk Exit List](https://collector.torproject.org/) - CollecTor, your friendly data-collecting service in the Tor network.
 CollecTor fetches data from various nodes and services in the public Tor network and makes it available to the world.
 If you're doing research on the Tor network, or if you're developing an application that uses Tor network data, this is your place to start.[TOR Node List](https://www.dan.me.uk/tornodes) /  [DNS Blacklists](https://www.dan.me.uk/dnsbl) / [Tor Node List](http://torstatus.blutmagie.de/)
+* [leakedin.com](http://www.leakedin.com/) - The primary purpose of leakedin.com is to make visitors aware about the risks of loosing data.
+This blog just compiles samples of data lost or disclosed on sites like pastebin.com.

 ## Other Awesome Lists